PeachScript/vue-infinite-loading/docs/guide/configure-load-msg.md

 In order to maintain consistent behavior for all load message when we building large application, this plugin support configure all slot using the plugin API, we just need to pass a string or Vue component for it, click [here](./configure-plugin-opts.md#slots) to read more about it.

-The `error` slot is still the special one in this way, same as the `slot` special attribute way, if you want to impletement a retry button for users in your own error component, you can use the [`vm.$attrs`](https://cn.vuejs.org/v2/api/#vm-attrs) property, like this:
+The `error` slot is still the special one in this way, same as the `slot` special attribute way, if you want to implement a retry button for users in your own error component, you can use the [`vm.$attrs`](https://cn.vuejs.org/v2/api/#vm-attrs) property, like this:

 ``` html
 <!-- your own error component -->